-In handing your tax returns (whether past or present), you will need to fill out the respective form 1040 (Schedule C).
-If you have have received a gift from a foreign “trust” or person you will need to fill out Form 3520 or 3520-A..
-When you report your income, you will report it in US dollars taking into account exchange rates.
+In handling your tax returns (whether past or present), you will need to fill out the respective form 1040 (Schedule C).
+If you have received a gift from a foreign “trust” or person you will need to fill out Form 3520 or 3520-A. When you report your income, you will report it in US dollars taking into account exchange rates.

 Working Abroad Tax Recommendations